simzes/simzes.github.io/_posts/2024-12-14-silhouette-generation-for-minimizing-scanning-variation.md

 *[Previous work first explained projection issues](https://simonsbench.net/flatbed-exposure-sketch) and sketched out the idea, and a [later project](https://simonsbench.net/light-shapes-and-lens-spacings) demonstrated that exposure variation could be minimized sufficiently for many processes through measurement and simulation of different lenses.*

-A follow-on project for prototyping a scanning photo-exposure unit is creating silhouettes for minimal exposure variation.
-A silhouette filter is a flat shape placed in profile over an LED and its lens, to selectively trim specific areas of the light shape.
+A follow-on project for prototyping a scanning photo-exposure unit is creating silhouettes for minimizing variation across the cumulative exposure of a scanned strip.
+A silhouette filter is a flat shape placed in profile over each LED and its lens, to selectively trim specific areas of the light shape.
 (For example, the bat signal, used to summon the batman, is made with a bat-shaped silhouette placed over a search light.)

 ![](public/images/filter-search/filter_cover.svg) *A silhouette filtering out some light from the edges, while letting other light in through a void.
 Light rays are included in drawing.*